m3ller/mnist_cnn/README.md

 python digit_classifier.py
 ```

 Train and test CNN.
-Peek into the CNN and look at images of a subset test data.
+Peek into the CNN and look at images of a batch of the test
-See how the loss printed onto the terminal during training.
+data.
+See the loss printed onto the terminal during training.
 ```
 python digit_classifier.py --verbose
 ```